ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 concerns explained below.
 Suggestions for the policy can be found in
 {{pooling-policy-recommendations}}.

-An HTTPS client could be tracked by giving it a unique or rare STH.
+An HTTPS client could be tracked by giving it a unique or rare STH, see {{privacy-sth-pollination}} and {{privacy-sth-interaction}}.
 To address this concern, we place restrictions on different components of the system to ensure an STH will not be rare.

 - HTTPS clients silently ignore STHs from logs with an STH issuance frequency of more than one STH per hour.
-Logs use the STH Frequency Count log parameter to express this ({{RFC-6962-BIS-27}} section 4.1).
+Logs use the STH Frequency Count log parameter to express this ({{RFC-6962-BIS-27}} Section 4.1).
 - HTTPS clients silently ignore STHs which are not fresh.

 An STH is considered fresh iff its timestamp is less than 14 days in